3000-Year-Old

 of thousands of animals, whereas the newly discovered sites across the strait

-apparently were the final resting place for hundreds of thousands-perhaps millions-of
+apparently were the final resting place for hundreds of thousands--perhaps millions--of

 mostly cows and sheep.
 A random selection of bones reveals that all sizes, sexes

-the residue of millions of tons of roast beef and mutton have been identified,
+were burnt before being buried, and the residue of millions of tons of roast

-especially near the eternal spring producing the great bottled water known as
+the great bottled water known as Worcestershire Source.

 Li Pin Gung Ho,